 I felt like filling them with some kind of fruit, so I added to mine dried cranberries, dried apricots, and sunflowers seeds.
 Feel free to fill them with any ingredient you desire, just remember that, depending on the ingredient you add, you will need to vary the amount of honey you add.

-Jamie Oliver says, “Just remember that the less you touch the dough, the shorter and crumblier your scones will be.”
+Jamie Oliver says, “Just remember that the less you touch the dough, the shorter and crumblier they will be.”
 I followed this tip and maybe was lucky but it worked.
 The texture, despite not having been made with plain flour, was crumbly, dense, rich and just a bit sweet from the dried fruit, which helped the jam to bring out the sweetness from the dried fruits.

 You may also like these recipes:Print